 You can also upload your portfolio through

-The selection process is based on the following criteria: university, previous studies (for instance GPA, grades in specific subjects and English), motivation for the studies (for instance letter of motivation and relevant work experience).
+All applicants who meet the admission requirements and have submitted a complete application compete for the programme's available places.
+The selection process is based on the following selection criteria: university, previous studies (for instance GPA, grades in specific subjects and English), motivation for the studies (for instance letter of motivation and relevant work experience).
 The evaluation scale is 1-75.

 For students with a degree in architecture, landscape architecture or physical planning, the portfolio is considered in the selection process.

 The acceptance rate for the master's programme in Sustainable Urban Planning and Design for 2021 was 21 %.
 We admitted 128 students out of the 613 applicants that met the admission requirements.
 To increase your chances of getting admitted to KTH, we advise you to select more than one programme when applying.
 You can apply for up to four programmes and rank them in your order of preference.

 Recognition of prior learning